lesaint/lesaint.github.io/content/articles/2014-01-10-tuning_sublime_for_markdown_editing.md

----
-layout: post
-title: Tuning Sublime for markdown editing
+Title: Tuning Sublime for markdown editing
-description: Personnal notes for tuning Sublime Text 2
+Summary: Personnal notes for tuning Sublime Text 2
-tags:
- - Sublime Text
+Tags: Sublime Text
-categories: articles
+category: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/01/10/tuning_sublime_for_markdown_editing.html
-comments: true
-share: true
----

 Here I keep a few notes on how to configure Sublime Text 2 to edit markdow editing.